AudiovisualMetadataPlatform/mico/README.md

 can start with the latest [Debian Network Installation Image](http://cdimage.debian.org/cdimage/daily-builds/daily/arch-latest/amd64/iso-cd/).
 For MICO, a plain installation is sufficient, i.e. no special package preselection is needed.

-Note: please do not use the username "mico", as it will later be created by the setup process.
+Note: please do not use the username `mico`, as it will later be created by the setup process.

 ### 2. Add MICO Repository